 Security Service Recruitment: Govt Postpones Medical Screening, Applicants Advised to Await New Date

-• Qualified security service applicants have received a fresh update on the medical screening exercise, signalling changes to the previously scheduled timeline
+• Qualified security service applicants received an update on the medical screening exercise, signalling changes to the previous timeline

-• The medical screening, initially set for March 16, 2026, has been postponed by the government, urging applicants to await official new dates
+• The screening, initially set for March 16, 2026, was postponed by the government, which urged applicants to await the official new dates

-• Applicants are urged to screenshot their ‘qualified’ status on the recruitment portal as proof, safeguarding against technical issues during the screening process
+• Applicants are urged to screenshot their ‘qualified’ status on the recruitment portal as proof, as protection against technical issues

 The Ministry of the Interior has issued a fresh update to qualified applicants in the ongoing security service recruitment process, announcing that the medical screening exercise scheduled to begin on Monday, March 16, 2026, has been postponed.